Cottage | 2 bedrooms | sleeps 5

 The Parish boasts one of the oldest churches in Kent, that of All Saints.
 Although now redundant it is maintained by the Church Conservation Trust and is open most days for visits.
 We also have a Public house dating back to AD1372, the Rising Sun, which offers excellent food and good company, The Dog and Duck, and Half Moon and Seven Stars are within walking distance.
 There are many more good pubs and places to dine too.
 To help you find local walks and attractions Little Impetts has a weather proof detailed ordnance survey map of the area, which has proven to be very useful for our guests.

 This website used to have a guest book section showing all guest comments, which has now been superseded by trip advisor.
 Little Impetts has its own guest comments book which has helpful information and positive comments to also help you enjoy your time here.
+We hope that you had a great Christmas.
+January is the busiest month for bookings, so please book early to avoid disappointment, as the entire summer period was fully booked by the end of January 2013.
+Any questions please contact us by phone or email and we will get straight back to you.

 We are regularly told by guests "Little Impetts presents itself much better than the website shows" which is great to hear!

-Canterbury City Centre is approximately 9 miles (20 minutes by car) NOVEMBER 2013 OFFER nightly weekday and weekend nightly rate reduced for November only to £70 & £80 Thank you.
+Canterbury City Centre is approximately 9 miles (20 minutes by car)

 |Size||Sleeps up to 5, 2 bedrooms|